Published:

 Who needs a Website Plan?

-If you’re building a simple website or a blog and don’t need complex functionality, the Basic or CMS Plan will probably suit you best.
+If you're building a simple website or a blog and don't need complex functionality, the Basic or CMS Plan will probably suit you best.
+But if you're running a high-traffic business website, go for the Business Plan.
+It offers the tools you'll need to scale effectively.

-Ecommerce Plans
+Ecommerce Plans Breakdown

 If your website is an online store, then you'll want to look at Webflow's Ecommerce Plans.
 These plans are tailored to help you sell products, manage orders, and provide a smooth shopping experience for your customers.